Interstellar Dust Transport Through the Heliosphere Including the Sector Region: Results

 \section{Results}

 To assess the importance of the presence of the sector region with its rippled magnetic field we calculated grain trajectories with the model as described with an overall polarity, either focusing, i.e. magnetic north aligning with ecliptic north, or de-focusing, the opposite polarity, and compared with the same model with the addition of the rippled magnetic field in the sector region.
 The results for the dust density distribution for 0.1 $\mu$m grains are dramatic as shown in Figure \ref{fig:comp_wcurrsheet}.
 The differences of the focusing vs. de-focusing polarities are much less significant when the sector region is included, though differences do remain.
+Note that the slice in this figure is at 20 au upstream of the Sun.
+The blobs in the lower panels (which include the sector region) are the result of focusing by the heliopause and termination shock and are parts of filaments that do not reach to the Sun.
+Slices in the ecliptic can be seen in Figure \ref{fig:ddens_small_solmax} center panels (top and bottom).